 DigiCortex is a small simulator of the biological neuron networks, which started as a hobby and which is implementing Eugene Izhikevich’s and Brette-Gerstner (AdEx) phenomenological models of spiking neurons, AMPA, NMDA and GABA synaptic receptor kinetics as well as long-term and short-term synaptic plasticity.
-SpikFun is using information obtained from Diffusion Spectrum Imaging (DSI) for guiding of pyramidal neuron axons through the white matter.
+SpikFun is using Diffusion Spectrum Imaging (DSI) data from the Human Connectome Project (HCP) for guiding of pyramidal neuron axons through the white matter.
 Neurons have multiple compartments and axonal bifurcations (where applicable / configurable by the user).

 DigiCortex is currently in a very early phase of development so expect lots of updates in the near future.

 It is possible to tweak individual parameters of the simulation such as number of neurons, modify the built-in neuron types (fully open, XML-based format of the neuron library), connectivity statistics (neuron synapse formation affinities, percentages of each post-synaptic neuron type) as well as various additional neuronal parameters (e.g. axonal action potential propagation velocities).
 Neurons will organize into firing patterns corresponding to Delta, Alpha, Beta and Gamma waves.
 Long term synaptic plasticity (based on STDP) will slowly update the synaptic strengths and this will influence the firing patterns and frequencies of firing.